lesterfernandez/roomconnect/README.md

 ## Overview

-RoomConnect is a full stack TypeScript + Go web app that helps find compatible roommates throughout Miami-Dade county.
-It allows users to customize their profile, preferences, and search for other potential roommates through queries.
-Furthermore, RoommateConnect allows potential roommates to chat with each other in real-time.
+RoomConnect is a full-stack TypeScript + Go web app that helps users find compatible roommates throughout Miami.
+It allows users to customize their profile and preferences, and search for other potential roommates through dynamic searcg querires.
+Furthermore, RoomConnect allows potential roommates to chat with each other in real time.

 ## Contributors